J. Kiffin Penry Epilepsy MiniFellow Network

 SELECTION CRITERIA

-Selected residency programs are invited to nominate one second-year (PGY-III) or last-year (PGY-IV) neurology or pediatric neurology resident to attend the Residents Epilepsy Program.
+Selected residency programs are invited to nominate one second-year (PGY-III) neurology or pediatric neurology resident to attend the Residents Epilepsy Program.
 Once a candidate has been nominated, a letter of invitation is extended to that individual.
 Candidates for the program must have a sincere desire to further their knowledge and expertise in the field of epilepsy management.
-To secure a place in the program, candidates must submit a cover letter, brief biographical sketch and curriculum vitae to Wake Forest University School of Medicine.

 INVITATION PROCESS

-Invitations are extended directly to selected neurology residency program directors.
-Other qualified residents may apply directly by submitting an application, letter of interest and curriculum vitae to the conference coordinator.
+Invitations are extended directly to neurology residency program directors.
+The selected resident should submit the completed application form, letter of introduction, and curriculum vitae to the conference coordinator.
 Please note that application does not guarantee attendance.

 Ground Transportation (to and from the airport)